omniV1/CST-201/README.md

 | | Topic 3 | | Subdirectory for Topic 3 notes |
 | | | Chapter3.1.md | Markdown notes for Chapter 3.1 |
 | Notes | | README.md | Project or repository README file |

-This table now has four columns: Directory, Subfolder, File, and Description.
-It maintains the hierarchical structure while clearly separating the file names into their own column for better clarity and organization.